 The visualization community with its need for flexible interactive tools to support the exploration of complex data has embraced the idea of interactive lenses.
-In the last two decades more than 40 lenses have been proposed in the closer context of visualization research, still more in related fields that deal with visual information as well (e.g. humancomputer interaction or augmented reality).
-In this work, we survey the rich body of literature on lenses in visualization.
+In the last two decades more than 50 lenses have been proposed in the closer context of visualization research, still more in related fields that deal with visual information as well (e.g. humancomputer interaction or augmented reality).
+In this work, we survey the rich body of literature on lenses in visualization, of which Figure 1 illustrates only a subset.

-An Introductory Visualization Example Before going into any details, we shall start with a simple example.
-Nothing is more simple than a classic magnification lens.
-Realworld magnification lenses have an ancient history as a tool allowing us to look at details that cannot be seen with the human eye alone.
-The need to look at details has also motivated early work on overview+detail, focus+context and magic lenses [Fur86, LA94, BSP\93].
+Introductory Visualization Example Let us start with a simple example of a classic magnification lens.
+Real-world magnification lenses have an ancient history as tools allowing us to look at details that cannot be seen with the human eye alone.
+The need to look at details has also motivated early work on overview+detail, focus+context, and magic lenses [Fur86, MRC91, BSP93, LA94].

-An interactive magnification lens is usually defined via a circular shape that is positioned on the screen where a more detailed view is needed.
+An interactive magnification lens is typically of circular shape and positioned on the screen where a more detailed view is needed.
 The lens will magnify the content underneath the lens according to a mathematical specification, modifying either the pixels of the display, the geometric model, or even the underlying data.

 But what on first sight appears to be rather straightforward turns out to be the result of carefully made design decisions.
 Consider the visualization depicted in Figure 2(a), which shows dots whose size and color visually encode numerical data values.
 The dots in the center near the mouse pointer occlude one another making it impossible to identify them individually.
 A simple magnification of the image's pixels as shown in Figure 2(b) allows us to acquire a bigger picture of the situation, but it does not help to untangle the occlusion.
-Applying magnification to the geometric model to be rendered will not work either, because it would lead to the same visual output.
+Applying magnification to the geometric model to be rendered will not help either, because it would lead to the same visual output.

-Instead a lens is needed that only magnifies distances between the dots, but leaves the dots' sizes untouched.
+Instead a lens is needed that magnifies only the distances between dots, while the dots' sizes are left unchanged.
 As shown in Figure 2(c), realizing such a lens via a fish-eye transformation helps to clear the view on the dots in a local region.
-Of course such a temporary distortion is only allowed as long as the dots' positions bear no information that is critical to the task at hand.
+Of course such a temporary distortion is allowed only if the dots' positions bear no information that is critical to the task at hand.